Bdeering1/moodle-deploy/README.md

 A single-script solution for deploying a Moodle site on Debian, automating everything from the core installation to the server stack.

+Also includes virtual machine configuration (Vagrant) for local development.

 **Key Features**
 - Spins up Moodle on Apache with a PostgreSQL database.
 - Configure everything interactively.
 - Includes HTTPS (incl.
-SSL certificate creation), a firewall and brute-force attack protection.
+SSL certificate creation), firewall and brute-force attack protection.
 - Regular database backups, swapfiles.

 **Server Stack**